- This event has passed.

 - Strategies for engaging families in conversations about media literacy at home

-Dr. Burns will be joined by Dr. Kim Lyng, Education Manager for Media Power Youth, who will share insight into how media impacts our societal and cultural norms and the effect this can have on young people’s behaviors and health in areas such as violence, substance misuse, and nutrition.
-She will also provide evidence-based ways to empower students to make both healthier and smarter decisions about media.
+Dr. Burns is joined by Heather Inyart, Executive Director at Media Power Youth, who shares insight into how media impacts our societal and cultural norms and the effect this can have on young people’s behaviors and health in areas such as violence, substance misuse, and nutrition.
+She also provides evidence-based ways to empower students to make both healthier and smarter decisions about media.

-This edWebinar will be of interest to elementary through middle school teachers, librarians, school and district leaders, guidance counselors, and school psychologists.
-There will be time to get your questions answered after the presentation.
+This recorded edWebinar will be of interest to elementary through middle school teachers, librarians, school and district leaders, guidance counselors, and school psychologists.

 About the Presenters